MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-linux-podman.md

     where `<container name>` is the name of the container you're using.

 1. If the logs are still not sent, make sure that the container is deployed using the `--privileged` flag.
-If you haven't deployed your container with the `--privileged` flag, the container won't gather uploaded files to the host machine. <!--is this needed? what does this mean?-->
+If you haven't deployed your container with the `--privileged` flag, the container won't gather uploaded files to the host machine.

 ## Related content